Opportunity to participate in major respiratory conference 2020 supported by mentors

-Free registration and bursary to support travel costs
+Free registration and guided support and learning

-Successful participants to:
+Successful participants will:

 - Develop contacts and network within the conference environment across boundaries and professions

 - Learn how to plan for and get the most from a major respiratory congresses